hieuimba/Lichess-Spark-DataPipeline/README.md

 ## Usage

-To recreate this data pipeline, there are a number of steps required:
+To recreate this data pipeline, a number of steps are required:

 1. Deploy Azure resources using the provided ARM template.
 2. Enable Unity Catalog in the created Databricks workspace.